Niru4/Practical-machine-Learning/PML.md

 ## Loading required package: lattice
 ## Loading required package: ggplot2
 ```
+Removing the features that are highly correlated to each other.
+Used a arbitrary cut-off of 80%
 ```r
 corr <- cor(Train1[sapply(Train1, is.numeric)])
 corr80 <- findCorrelation(corr, cutoff=0.80, verbose=TRUE)